What Is the Job Description of a Kitchen Designer?

 Salary Info and Job Outlook

-According to PayScale.com, the majority of kitchen designers earned between $27,398 and $59,674 a year, as of September 2015.
-Although the U.S. Bureau of Labor Statistics (BLS) does not provide information specific to the field of kitchen design, the BLS did project that the employment of interior designers in general will likely grow by about 13% between 2012 and 2022, which is as fast as the national average of 11% for all career fields.
+According to PayScale.com, the majority of kitchen designers earned between $30,000 and $66,000 a year, as of June 2019.
+Although the U.S. Bureau of Labor Statistics (BLS) does not provide information specific to the field of kitchen design, the BLS did project that the employment of interior designers in general will likely grow by about 4% between 2016 and 2026, which is slower than the national average of 7% for all career fields.